Aethylred/puppet-puppetdashboard/README.md

 * **mysql**: The [Puppetlabs Mysql Module](https://forge.puppetlabs.com/puppetlabs/mysql) is required to set up the `puppetdashboard::db::mysql` class is used, or if the `manage_db` parameter is `true` when calling the `puppetdashboard` class with the `mysql` or `mysql2` database adapter (this is the default behaviour).
 This module can be used to set up the database on a remote server.
 This module is required with the `git` provider to install the development library dependencies.
 * **postgresql**: The [Puppetlabs PostgreSQL Module](https://forge.puppetlabs.com/puppetlabs/postgresql) is required to set up the `puppetdashboard::db::postgresql` class is used, or if the `manage_db` parameter is `true` when calling the `puppetdashboard` class with the `postgresql` database adapter.
 This module could be used to set up the database on a remote server.
 * **stdlib**: The [Puppetlabs Standard Library Module](https://forge.puppetlabs.com/puppetlabs/stdlib)
+* **puppetlabs/ruby**: Currently this module requires a patched version of the [Puppetlabs Ruby Module](https://github.com/puppetlabs/puppetlabs-ruby) which can be found [here](https://github.com/Aethylred/puppetlabs-ruby/tree/rakebundle).

 ### Optional Puppet Module Dependencies
 These modules can make using the puppetdashboard module easier, and some are required for the git provider (check the git provider documentation for details) :